yasharazadvatan/infinite_photo_capture_using_webcam/README.md

 # infinite_photo_capture_using_webcam
-with this python code you can take photo of yourself
+With this python code you can take photo of yourself.

+1. git clone

 For running the code: